ntk148v/til/linux/network-performance-ultimate-guide.md

 3. It enqueues skb to the socket write buffer of `tcp_wmem` size

    - `tcp_wmem`: Contains 3 values that represent the minimum, default and maximum size of the TCP socket send buffer.
+     - min: amount of memory reserved for send buffers for TCP sockets.
+Each TCP socket has rights to use it due to fact of its birth.
+Default: 4K
+     - default: initial size of send buffer used by TCP sockets.
+This value overrides net.core.wmem_default used by other protocols.
+It is usually lower than `net.core.wmem_default`.
+Default: 16K
+     - max: maximal amount of memory allowed for automatically tuned send buffers for TCP sockets.
+This value does not override net.core.wmem_max.
+Calling `setsockopt()` with `SO_SNDBUF` disables automatic tuning of that socket’s send buffer size, in which case this value is ignored. `SO_SNDBUF` sets the fixed size of the send buffer, it will override `tcp_wmem`, and the kernel will no longer dynamically adjust the buffer.
+The maximum value set by SO_SNDBUF cannot exceed `net.core.wmem_max`.
+Normally, we will not use it.
+Default: between 64K and 4MB, depending on RAM size.
    - Check command:

    ```shell